-Working from home can be stressful for some employees, from not knowing how to structure their day to being unclear with what communication channels are available.
+Working from home can be stressful for some employees based on the recent research from the University of Birmingham.
+It can start from not knowing how to structure their day to being unclear with what communication channels are available.
 The first thing that managers should do to reduce the stress and pressure employees feel is to set clear expectations around:

 - When to expect meetings or correspondence

 - What their job duties will be (as they can change when working remotely)

 - How they can achieve their measurable targets

 Remote Employee Management Tip #2:

 It may seem strange to encourage this.
 However, managers should make time some social chats.
 As they help build relationships, promote well-being and are an integral part of workplace culture- so should not be neglected when teams work remotely.